allanim/help.gitbook.com/content/how-can-i-add-plugin.md

-PLugins are the more efficient way to include dynamic content or change the default behavior of GitBook.
+Plugins are the more efficient way to include dynamic content or change the default behavior of GitBook.

 ### From the editor